 Prior to the consummation of the Transaction, the Company's operations were conducted as divisions of Lockheed Martin, Loral, Unisys and GE Aerospace.
 Following consummation of the Transaction the Company operates independently of Lockheed Martin and is required to provide many corporate services on a stand-alone basis that were previously provided by Lockheed Martin, including corporate research and development, marketing, and general and administrative services including tax, treasury, management information systems, human resources and legal services.
+The result of operations of the Predecessor Company reflects the allocation of overhead costs, financing costs, income taxes, pension and post employment benefit costs, among other costs, that differ from the manner the

-Lockheed Martin and the Company have agreed to enter into a Transition Services Agreement pursuant to which Lockheed Martin will provide certain of these services at costs consistent with past practices to the Company until December 31, 1997 (or in the case of Communication Systems -- Camden for a period of up to 18 months after the Closing).
+Registrant will conduct its business as a separate entity.
+Lockheed Martin and the Company have entered into a Transition Services Agreement pursuant to which Lockheed Martin provides certain of these services at costs consistent with past practices to the Company until December 31, 1997 (or in the case of Communication Systems -- Camden for a period of up to 18 months after the Closing).
 There can be no assurance that the actual corporate services costs incurred in operating the Company will not exceed historical charges or that upon termination of the Transition Services Agreement the Company will be able to obtain similar services on comparable terms.